calebmwelsh/AnimeDatasetCompiler/readme.md

 - `data/kaggle/kaggle_dataset_metadata.json`: Metadata for the Kaggle dataset
 - `data/kaggle/kaggle_dataset_description.md`: Detailed description of the dataset

+For a detailed overview of the directory structure, see [DIRECTORY_STRUCTURE.md](DIRECTORY_STRUCTURE.md).

 ## Features

 - Fetches all anime data from AniList using their GraphQL API